ANGELKORADIYA/ForgeOAgent/readme_doc.md

 *   **Regression Testing**: Helps identify if new code changes introduce bugs or break existing functionalities of the `AgentManager`.
 *   **Development Support**: Aids developers in verifying the correctness of the `AgentManager` class during its development and refactoring phases.
 *   **Code Reliability**: Contributes to the overall reliability and robustness of the `AgentManager` component by providing automated checks for its operations.

-### `core\test_api_key_manager.py`
-### Functionality
-This Python code defines a unit test suite for a `GlobalAPIKeyManager` class, ensuring its core functionalities related to managing and distributing API keys are working correctly.
-It tests the initialization, retrieval, rotation, failure handling, and resetting mechanisms of API keys, as well as the singleton pattern implementation of the manager.

-### Features
-*   **Singleton Pattern Enforcement**: Verifies that only a single instance of `GlobalAPIKeyManager` can exist throughout the application.
-*   **API Key Initialization**: Tests the ability to initialize the manager with a list of API keys.
-*   **Current Key Retrieval**: Checks if the manager can successfully provide an active API key.
-*   **Key Rotation and Failover**: Assesses the manager's capability to rotate to a different key when the current one is marked as failed, ensuring continued operation.
-*   **Failure Handling**: Tests the behavior when all API keys have failed, expecting an exception.
-*   **Force Reset of Failed Keys**: Verifies a mechanism to clear the list of failed keys, making them available again.
-*   **Daily Reset Mechanism**: Simulates a new day to confirm that failed keys are automatically reset after a certain period (e.g., 24 hours).
-*   **Detailed Status Reporting**: Checks the ability to retrieve comprehensive status information about the keys, including total keys, usage statistics, and the current key's prefix.

-### Uses
-*   **API Key Management Systems**: Used to validate the robustness and reliability of an API key management component responsible for distributing keys to various services or requests.
-*   **Load Balancing/Rate Limiting**: Ensures that API keys can be effectively rotated or failed over to distribute load or handle rate limits across multiple keys for external API integrations.
-*   **Fault Tolerance**: Crucial for testing the resilience of applications that rely on external APIs, guaranteeing that if one API key becomes invalid or throttled, another can take its place seamlessly.
-*   **Automated Testing**: Provides a comprehensive set of automated tests to be run during development or CI/CD pipelines to prevent regressions in the API key management logic.

 ### `core\prompts\enhance_prompt.py`
 ### Functionality